pombreda/lepl/doc-src/download.rst

 :ref:`localdocs` section.

-Install with Setuptools / easy_install (Python 2.6)
+Install With Setuptools / easy_install (Python 2.6)
 ---------------------------------------------------

 This currently only works for Python 2.6